 In this century, the population will increase dramatically to surpass the 10 billion people mark.
 With the exponential progress of technology, a large portion of jobs will be replaced by algorithms, and new roles will be created in our global economy.
 Technology enabling extreme mobility, the job market become borderless and global.

-This shift affect the job market in a dramatic way, and the old education systems do not work any more.
-You need to develop a new kind of tool set: adaptability and fast learning.
-Learning faster than the other people.
+This shift affects the job market in a dramatic way, and the old education systems do not work anymore.
+You need to develop a new kind of toolkit: adaptability and fast learning.
+Learning faster than other people.
 Companies need to learn faster than their – now global – competitors.

-As a result, you will need to know more than your competitors on the job market.
+As a result, you will need to know more than your competitors about the job market.
 You’ll have to demonstrate to your future employer that you have more assets:

 - A strong learning ability,

 - A strong network, that can come from your school alumni network.

 Are you currently in high school or getting a degree?
 Please share your experience.
 Do you identify yourself with some of the points of the article?

 You graduated a long time ago, do you agree to any of these points, or do you have a different view?
 Please leave a comment in the section below.